QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

    Any change made to an applied template has immediate effect on the configuration.

-   By examnple, an network management system (NMS) may manage many devices.
+   By example, an network management system (NMS) may manage many devices.
 Devices may be come from different vendors, each of which may have multiple types of devices (router, firewall, etc.), though sharing a common operating system.
 Further, each type of